sylvain1811/BDA-lab2/report/report.md

 # Attempt #3 : ranking using reduceByKey

-## List of language ranked using reduceByKey
+## List of languages ranked using reduceByKey

 | Rank |  Language   | Number of article |
 | ---: | :---------: | ----------------: |